The Taj Mahal Houseboat

 One of the two most famous of the Sausalito houseboats, the “Taj Majal”, gets its name because it’s a miniature version of the Taj Mahal in India.
 For most of the last four decades it’s been a private home, although it was used as a bed and breakfast inn for a few years.

-The Taj Mahal was built by land developer turned winery and vineyard entrepreneur Bill Harlan in the mid-1970’s after he visited India and was fascinated by its architecture.
-With travertine marble floors, a wine cellar (logically enough), a top-level solarium for meditation, a sauna and a secret elevator, the houseboat’s cost in 1970’s dollars was over $2,000,000, which would be a staggering $9,000,000 today.
+The Taj Mahal houseboat was built by land developer turned winery and vineyard entrepreneur Bill Harlan in the mid-1970’s after he visited India and was fascinated by its architecture.
+With travertine marble floors, a wine cellar (logically enough), a top-level solarium for meditation, a sauna and a secret elevator, the houseboat’s cost in 1970’s dollars was over $2,000,000, which would be over $10,000,000 today.

 There are reports that the houseboat was sold by Harlan in 1995 for as little as $850,000, although in a recent interview Harlan said he retained ownership until 2007.

-Insiders Tip: Websites that list the Taj Mahal as an inn are out of date.
+Insiders Tip: Websites that list the Taj Mahal houseboat as an inn are (wildly) out of date.
 People also sometimes confuse the Taj Mahal with Forbes Island.

 As you walk towards the Bay on Johnson St. from Bridgeway, bear slightly to your right so you enter the City parking lot.
 You’ll see a wide wooden pier leading out into the Bay in front of you, which is open to the public.
 You’ll immediately see the Taj Mahal moored at the far end of the pier.
 A few other houseboats will be anchored to your left.

 Walk out on the pier to where the wooden walkway turns to the right, and make the right turn.
 In a few feet you’ll come to a metal gangplank on your left.
-Following the gangplank will take you to the front of the Taj Mahal.
+This is a good spot for taking photos of this side of the Taj Mahal houseboat.
 The home is not open for visits by the public, and please respect peoples’ privacy whenever visiting the docks.